-This notion of ’emptiness’ (shunyatā), which the Buddha used when talking about the impersonal nature of the five skandhas – to explain that they are merely cognitive-perceptual, rather than substantial – remained central and continued to develop as the Buddhist tradition developed.
-Its meaning was also considerably expanded so that shunyatā came to be synonymous with Consciousness – with an objective and collective field of Consciousness, conceived of as an infinite, luminous reality, teeming with compassionate Life Energy, pervading every aspect of our concrete experience, and unconditionally available to us for the support of our evolution.
+This idea of ’emptiness’ (shunyatā), which the Buddha used to talk about the impersonal nature of the five skandhas – to explain that they are merely cognitive-perceptual, rather than substantial – remained central and continued to develop as the Buddhist tradition developed.
+Over the centuries, its meaning was also considerably expanded so that shunyatā came to be synonymous with Consciousness – with an objective and collective field of Consciousness, conceived of as an infinite, luminous reality, teeming with compassionate Life Energy, pervading every aspect of our concrete experience, and unconditionally available to us for the support of our evolution.

 Shunyatā – the Emptiness that is also a Vast Abundant Fullness

 As the Buddhist tradition evolved into its Mahayana and Vajrayana stages, it supplemented its previous specific use of the notion of shunyatā in the analytical dissection of mental experience, with a broader engagement with shunyatā conceived of as the vast totality of the benevolent and evolutionary archetypal (i.e. non-personal) forces of the universe.
 There is great value in understanding the connection between these two uses of the word.
 Shunyatā , because it denotes the non-personal nature of the psyche – its foundation being in ’empty’ cognitive-perceptual dynamics, and in a non-personal source of Consciousness – also identifies Buddhism as an archetypal psychology, akin to that of Carl Jung.